survivejs/webpack-book/manuscript/packages/01_consuming.md

 }
 ```

-T> It can be a good idea to install [React Developer Tools](https://github.com/facebook/react-devtools) to Chrome for even more information.
-This allows you to inspect *props* and *state* of your application.
+T> It can be a good idea to install [React Developer Tools](https://github.com/facebook/react-devtools) to Chrome for even more information as it allows you to inspect *props* and *state* of your application.

 ## Getting Insights on Packages

 Even though it's easy to consume packages through npm, there are times when it's useful to have more information available. npm provides `npm info <package>` command for basic queries.
-You can use it to check the metadata associated to packages while figuring out version related information.
+You can use it to check the metadata associated with packages while figuring out version related information.

 [package-config-checker](https://www.npmjs.com/package/package-config-checker) goes a step further.
 It allows you to understand better which packages of your project have updated recently and it provides means to get insight into your dependencies.
 It can reveal which packages could use download size related improvements for example.